 All travel reimbursement requests must include a completed and signed Travel Reimbursement Form and conform to the State Travel Policy and Procedures.
 This now includes FAM trips and Site Visits as they will be subject to travel policy.
-See Section 6.
-For more details on allowable expenses related to FAM trips and Site Visits.
+See Section 6 for more details on allowable expenses related to FAM trips, Site Visits, and influencer travel costs.
+Proof of stay is a requirement, i.e., even if you are not asking for reimbursement we may require an itinerary, agenda, or proof of flight to provide proof of stay to our Fiscal Department.